nv-legate/legate/docs/legate/source/changes/dev.rst

 - Drop support for Maxwell GPU architecture.
 Legate now requires at least Pascal (``sm_60``).
 - Change the default number of maximum dimensions for Legate arrays from 4 to 6.
+- Remove the ``--eager-alloc-percentage`` flag, as the one pool allocation scheme makes it obsolete.

 C++
 ---